adsabs/adsabs.github.io/help/libraries/_posts/2016-03-22-legacy-importing.md

 #### Linking accounts

-If you have accounts in our legacy systems, <a href="http://adsabs.harvard.edu">ADS Classic</a>, it is possible to import libraries from your old accounts, into the new interface, ADS Bumblebee.
+If you have an account in our legacy system, <a href="http://adsabs.harvard.edu">ADS Classic</a>, it is possible to import libraries from your old account into the new ADS interface.

-First login with your normal credentials on ADS Bumblebee, and then navigate yourself to the *Customize Settings* page:
+First login with your normal credentials on the new ADS, and then navigate to the *Customize Settings* page:

 <img class="img-responsive" src="/img/import_help_01.png" alt="a screenshot of the location of the Customize Settings button"/>

-Once there, select the panel **Import Libraries**:
+Once there, select **Import Libraries** in the left panel:

 <img class="img-responsive" src="/img/import_help_02.png" alt="a screenshot of ADS Classic library import with the form filled in"/>